wwt9829/csc840-securityfirst/README.md

 ## Windows PrivEsc (Horizontal/Vertical)
 ### Configuration
 #### Horizontal PrivEsc via Unquoted Service Path
-1. Add an administrative user and a standard user user to the box, with different passwords.
-Use the administrative user for the following steps.
+1. Add two additional standard users the box, with different passwords.
+Use the only one of the users for the following steps.
-2. Create a "Step 4" folder on the desktop of the administrative user.
+2. Create a "Step 4" folder on the desktop of the selected user.
 3. Create a path in Program Files three folders deep with a dummy service executable (`C:\Program Files\[Level 1 Name]\[Level 2 Name]\[Dummy Service Executable]`).
      * Ensure the `Level 2 Name` contains a space (ex. `Automated Service`)
      * This dummy executable won't be used, so pretty much any executable that isn't a shell works.
 I used `iexplore.exe`.